+Canada Warbler Rusty Blackbird Eastern Wood Pewee Olive-sided Flycatcher Evening Grosbeak Common Nighthawk

-- PHP is an active partner on a Habitat Stewardship Fund project titled 'Conserving Habitat for Canada Warbler, Olive-sided Flycatcher and Rusty Blackbird in Mainland Nova Scotia'.
-The main objectives of this project are to build partnerships with landowners and forest managers on breeding habitat conservation as well as develop and test beneficial management practices for the three species in the working forest of mainland Nova Scotia.
-Project work began in the fall of 2020 and will end in March 2023. - NSDNRR is currently renewing the provincial species at risk recovery programs by developing new recovery teams for listed species.
+- NSDNRR is currently renewing the provincial species at risk recovery programs by developing new recovery teams for listed species.
 As of April 2019, a new recovery team was established for all listed birds in the province, including Canada Warbler.
 These teams will "set the goals and objectives to address data gaps or threats, monitor the success of recovery and provide recovery-related advice to government to resolve management questions" (www.novascotia.ca/news).